 The FFCRA applies to all private employers with less than 500 employees and certain public employers.
 Most federal employees are covered under Title II of the Family and Medical Leave Act.
 The FFCRA did not amend this, so the expanded provisions under the EFMLEA will not apply.
 Federal employees do qualify for provisions under the EPSLA.

 Some small businesses with less than 50 employees may qualify for an exemption to the school closing and unavailable childcare provision, and some exemptions apply to emergency healthcare workers.

 The FFCRA differs from Paid Family Leave, or PFL.
 The FFCRA states that an employee qualifies for paid sick leave if they are unable to work (or telework) due to the following COVID-19 related situations:

 Based on the above situations, an employee is eligible for the following amount of paid sick leave:

 The amount of pay you are entitled to while on paid sick leave is based on the circumstances surrounding the requested time off.

 For more questions regarding how coronavirus has affected workplace issues, look into our Frequently Asked Questions page.

 Due to the interrelationship between various parts of the FFCRA, including overlap between EFMLEA requirements and FMLA parameters and changes brought on by EPSLA, determining your rights as an employee can be overwhelming.
-The Law Office of Omid Nosrati has the experienced employment lawyers you need to navigate the federal regulations pertaining to FFCRA.
+Nosratilaw, A Professional Law Corporation has the experienced employment lawyers you need to navigate the federal regulations pertaining to FFCRA.
 We can help to ensure you receive all of your eligible benefits.
 Contact our office today for a consultation with one of our expert Los Angeles employee rights attorneys.